AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 The Cadet Honor Guard Representatives are responsible for Honor Guard membership by developing and publicizing this critical outreach program.
 The Detachment 345 Honor Guard supports local organizations including UMass Lowell by providing details for special events.
 Membership requires training outside of PMT hours.

 Extracurricular activities will be planned and executed throughout the semester.
-Possible activities include Cadet Wing morale events, community service events, incentive / orientation flights, 5K races, base visits, informative briefings, and recruiting events.
+Possible activities include Cadet Squadron morale events, community service events, incentive / orientation flights, 5K races, base visits, informative briefings, and recruiting events.

 **Non-Practical Military Training.** IAW AFROTCI 36-2011 V3, para 10.4, “There are many activities cadets participate in that are not training and/or are not sponsored by the detachment or cadet wing.
 Non-PMT activities include those events that are neither part of the scheduled coursework, part of the curricular activities, nor within the definition of PMT, but have social, public relations, or educational value.
 Do not use class or LLAB time for non-PMT activities.
 Examples of Non-PMT activities include, but are not limited to Arnold Air Society, Silver Wings, booster club, and intramural sports activities.”
 “10.4.1.
 AFROTC holds no medical or legal liability for non-PMT activities.”
 “10.4.2.
 The detachment commander may prohibit uniform wear for non-PMT activities.”

 There are many activities cadets participate in that are not training and/or are not sponsored by the Detachment or Cadet Squadron.
 Non-PMT activities include those events that are neither part of the scheduled coursework, part of the curricular activities, nor within the definition of PMT, but have social, public relations, or educational value.
 Cadets are encouraged to participate in as many opportunities as possible while being mindful not to over commit themselves at the expense of their academics.
 Care should be taken when non-PMT activities are announced or posted such that non-PMT activities are not confused with PMT.
 Activities such as cadet staff or flight meetings conducted outside LLAB are considered non-PMT, regardless of whether or not participants wear the AFROTC uniforms.

+Cadets are encouraged to participate in intramural sports with other members of the Cadet Wing.
+Because it is non-PMT, AFROTC does not hold liability for injuries that occur during intramural sports.

 AFROTC is not liable for non-PMT activities and is strictly voluntary.
 Injuries incurred during non-PMT activities could result in loss of AFROTC status and benefits.

 #### Arnold Air Society
 Arnold Air Society is a professional, honorary service organization that supports the Cadet Wing, serves the community, and further develops officer candidates.
 Membership into the Detachment 345 Captain John A. Ogonowski Squadron requires a cadet to complete a rigorous training course.
 AAS members have the opportunity to apply for additional scholarships, internships, and summer training programs that non-members cannot.

-Cadets are encouraged to participate in intramural sports with other members of the Cadet Wing.
-Because it is non-PMT, AFROTC does not hold liability for injuries that occur during intramural sports.

 Studying in groups for tests such as the AFOQT must be limited to those who have not taken the test before.
 Please see the following references for more information: AFMAN 36-2664, para 4.12.5, and AFMAN 36-2664 AFCM2021-01, para 4.12.5.3.8.